June 2017 (2017 v3)

 Manner of Execution of Contracts

-34. Contracts, documents or instruments in writing may be signed by any two officers or directors, and all contracts, documents, or instruments in writing so signed shall be binding upon the corporation.
-The Board may from time to time by resolution appoint any officer or officers or any person or persons on behalf of the corporation either to sign contracts, documents or instruments in writing generally or to sign specific contracts, documents or instruments in writing.
+- Contracts, documents or instruments in writing may be signed by any two officers or directors, and all contracts, documents, or instruments in writing so signed shall be binding upon the corporation.
+The Board may from time to time by resolution appoint any officer or officers or any person or persons on behalf of the corporation either to sign contracts, documents or instruments in writing generally or to sign specific contracts, documents or instruments in writing as per the SaskInteractive Board Policy Manual.